Crenshaw3000/Red-wine-quality-predictor/README.md

 # Red Wine Quality Predictor <br />

-Red Wine Quality Predictor was created using random forest,a machine learning model in RStudio.
-To crate the GUI interface Rshiny was used.
-This app will generate a prediction of a red wine when parameters are entered.
+Red Wine Quality Predictor was developed using a Random Forest machine learning model in RStudio.
+The app features a GUI built with Shiny, allowing users to input wine parameters and receive a predicted quality score for red wine in real time.

 ![Red Wine Quality Predictor App](redwine_predictor.gif "Red Wine Quality Predictor App") <br />